The World’s Best Islands with Overwater Bungalows

 The chain of 26 natural atolls that make up the Maldives include some 1,190 separate coral islands—real estate that just lends itself to overwater bungalow development.
 The variety of stays here (over 100 properties, all told) is mind-boggling: whether you’re a dedicated diver or environmentalist, honeymooner or family group looking to splurge, there’s a bungalow here for you.
 Interested in personal butlers and meals delivered straight to your room?
 Privacy is paramount at COMO Cocoa Island.
 Prefer something more social?
 Villas at Soneva Jani have their own slides and outdoor swings while the property hosts live music and outdoor movie nights.
-Conrad Maldives Rangali Island made the biggest news splash this year when it debuted the world’s first underwater villa—though any guest can experience the novelty at its ethereal underwater restaurant Undersea, where guests dine on fine European cuisine while schools of tropical fish swirl all around.
+Conrad Maldives Rangali Island made the biggest news splash last year when it debuted the world’s first underwater villa—though any guest can experience the novelty at its ethereal underwater restaurant Undersea, where guests dine on fine European cuisine while schools of tropical fish swirl all around.

 Few islands on this planet are as idyllic as Bora Bora, the French Polynesian isle crowned by its famous pinnacle, Mount Otemanu, which rises like a beacon above the surrounding lagoons and coral reefs.
 It’s no wonder some of the world’s most luxurious resorts built their coveted stilted bungalows here, from St. Regis (think Jean-Georges dining and butlers for every suite) to the Four Seasons (which has its own yacht along with saltwater plunge pools for 15 select rooms).
 The biggest stunner of all, Conrad Bora Bora Nui, replaced a former Hilton, where it debuted the island’s first two-story suites that feature decks fitted with catamaran nets—makeshift hammocks perfect for snoozing in the sun.